Automated Clustering and Program Repair for Introductory Programming Assignments: Related Work

 \paragraph{Program Classification in Education} CodeWebs~\cite{Nguyen:2014} classifies different AST sub-trees in equivalence classes based on probabilistic reasoning and program execution on a set of inputs.
 The classification is used to build a search engine over ASTs to enable the instructor to search for similar attempts, and to provide feedback on some class of ASTs.
-OverCode~\cite{Glassman:2014} is a visualization system that uses a lightweight static and dynamic analysis, together with manual (provided by the instructor) rewrite rules to group student attempts.
-Drummond et al.~\cite{Drummond:2014} propose a statistical approach to classify interactive programs in two categories ({\em good} and {\em bad}).
+OverCode~\cite{Glassman:2014} is a visualization system that uses a lightweight static and dynamic analysis, together with manually provided rewrite rules, to group student attempts. \citet{Drummond:2014}~propose a statistical approach to classify interactive programs in two categories ({\em good} and {\em bad}). \citet{LS17} cluster incorrect programs by the type of the required modifications.
+CoderAssist~\cite{SemiSupervisedFSE16} provides feedback on student implementations of dynamic programming algorithms: the approach first clusters both correct and incorrect programs based on their syntactic features; feedback for incorrect program is generated from a counterexample obtained from an equivalence check (using SMT) against a correct solution in the same cluster.

-\paragraph{Program Repair} The research area of program repair is huge, we mention some of the approaches.
-Gopinath et al.~\cite{Gopinath:2011} propose a SAT-based approach for generating likely bug fixes in programs that manipulate structurally complex data.
-K\"{o}nighofer et al.~\cite{Konighofer:2011} propose an approach for automated error localization and correction based on symbolic execution and model-based diagnosis for error localization, and template-based corrections of the RHS expressions.
-Another approach~\cite{Jobstmann:2005,Staber:2005} models the localization and correction problem as a game between the environment that provides different inputs, and system that provides repairs.
+\paragraph{Program Repair} The research on program repair is vast; we mention some work, with emphasis on introductory education.
+The non-education program repair approaches are based on SAT~\cite{Gopinath:2011}, symbolic execution~\cite{Konighofer:2011}, games~\cite{Jobstmann:2005,Staber:2005}, program mutation~\cite{Debroy:2010}, and genetic programming~\cite{Arcuri:2008, Forrest:2009}.
 In contrast, our approach uses dynamic analysis for scalability.
-These approaches aim to repair large programs, and therefore are not able to generate complex repairs.
-Our approach repairs small programs in education and uses multiple specifications to find the best repair suggestions, and therefore is able to suggest more complex repairs than correcting RHS expressions.
+These approaches aim at repairing large programs, and therefore are not able to generate complex repairs.
+Our approach repairs small programs in education and uses multiple correct solutions to find the best repair suggestions, and therefore is able to suggest more complex repairs.